Air Fryer Irish Soda Bread Recipe (Ninja Air Fryer)

 This quick and easy air fryer Irish soda bread is perfect for your St Patrick’s Day meal!
 However, I love it any time of year.
 This versatile bread is simple to make and easily swings between sweet and savory profiles.

-Toast and butter your slices for breakfast, or make a classic reuben or pastrami sandwich using this soda bread instead of plain sandwich bread!
+Toast and butter your slices for breakfast, or make a classic Reuben or pastrami sandwich using this soda bread instead of plain sandwich bread!
+Soda bread had a mild and tangy flavor similar to sourdough, but with less work, and a softer crumb texture overall.

 It’s also perfect alongside a hearty soup or stew, which is always a favorite when it’s chilly out.
 Cozy right up alongside a bowl of Air Fryer Roasted Butternut Squash Soup.